thing-mobile-app/.github/profile/README.md

 - **Sprint Review:**
   * Infrastructure, Firebase backend (Auth + Firestore), and all auth screens shipped with validation & error handling.
 Jira workspace, proposal template, and persona file also completed.
 - **Sprint Review Participants:**
-  * Samed Tevin, Kağan Şahin Doğukan Süme, Hasan Açıkel
+  * Samed Tevin, Hasan Açıkel, Kağan Şahin, Doğukan Süme
 - **Sprint Retrospective:**
   * **What went well:** All 24 tasks completed with zero carryover.
 Parallel workstreams kept momentum high.
   * **What to improve:** Some story point estimates were off.
 Branching conventions could be set earlier.